Skip to main content

 Educational opportunities as a foundation

-Because of the high value placed on education, concepts for more equal opportunities in the education sector are equally important.
-The German government’s Startchancen program is to begin in 2024/2025 and will provide financial support for schools in economically disadvantaged locations.
-The budget will be used where it is needed most.
-This applies to 4,000 schools, which are to receive funding for better school equipment, measures to develop teaching methods and support through multi professional teams.
+Due to the high value placed on education, concepts for more equal opportunities in the education sector are also of great importance.
+The German government’s Startchancen programme supports schools with a high proportion of socially disadvantaged pupils.
+This affects 4,000 general and vocational schools, which are to receive funding for better equipment, needs-based measures for teaching development and reinforcement through multi-professional teams.

-In addition, in May 2023 the German government passed a law to expand all-day education and childcare options for children of primary school age, with the federal government supporting the states with over 5 billion euros (read here).
-As well as the DigitalPakt Schule (read here) as an important instrument for giving students digital skills for the future.
+In addition, in May 2023 the German government passed a law to expand all-day education and childcare options for children of primary school age, with the federal government supporting the states with over 5 billion euros.
+As well as the DigitalPakt Schule as an important instrument for giving students digital skills for the future.

 Further education as an opportunity